Ballyhoura Festivals & Events and Community Planning Initiatives

-A number of communities can benefit from taking part in these initiatives and details of how to participate and the supports on offer will be presented on the evening.
+A number of communities can now benefit from taking part in these initiatives and are invited to complete the Notice of Interest Form

 Background to the Initiatives

 Building a sense of community and the process of working together, even if it is difficult at times, helps create a greater sense of community and ownership of local issues.
 This has been the experience of Ballyhoura Development who have used a participatory community socio-economic planning process model with communities for many years.
 The model has supported communities to bring about actions that are developed and designed with community involvement, relevant to social, enterprise, environment and sporting sectors, better reflecting what is needed and wanted in an area.

 To provide further support to communities with community planning, through the LEADER programme, Ballyhoura Development has engaged the services of contractors Paul O’Raw, Niall Henan, and Dr Shane O’Sullivan.
 A number of communities can be supported through this programme, and a notice of interest is required for participation.

 National and local governments may not have sufficient resources or local knowledge to solve problems in all local areas.
 Having a community plan available to Local Authorities and other agencies makes them aware of the issues affecting your local community.
 A community plan helps to ensure strategic planning of resource allocation and grant aid can target challenges and projects of real relevance in rural areas.
 Grant-giving or philanthropic bodies also welcome projects seeking funding that have completed community consultation, have consensus and committed involvement.
 A community plan can act as blueprint from which communities can legitimately apply and be viewed favourably for funding assistance for their projects to be realised.